Leaders in Quality Care

-We have more than 35 years of experience working with states to develop health care solutions tailored to our members’ special needs.
+We have nearly 40 years of experience working with states to develop health care solutions tailored to our members’ special needs.
 These solutions have a successful track record of improving health outcomes and reducing preventable hospital admissions:

 - Approximately $2.5 million in annual savings.

-Our Keystone First health plan embedded nurses at high-volume hospitals to coordinate care for our members admitted to the emergency room or for inpatient care.
-Adding medical and medication costs together, the initiative decreased total costs by 3.9%, or approximately $2.5 million in annual savings.
+Our Keystone First health plan embedded nurses at high-volume hospitals to coordinate care for our members admitted to the ER or for inpatient care.
+Adding medical and medication costs together, the initiative decreased total costs by 3.9 percent, or approximately $2.5 million in annual savings.

-- Up to 15% decrease in non-emergent ER visits and 911 calls.
+- Up to 15 percent decrease in non-emergent ER visits and 911 calls.

-Across all of our health plans, between six and 15 percent of members who believed they were having a medical emergency and first called our 24/7 Nurse Call Line had their health care concerns addressed without a visit to the ER or a 911 call.
+Across all of our health plans, between 6 percent and 15 percent of members who believed they were having a medical emergency and first called our 24/7 Nurse Call Line had their health care concerns addressed without a visit to the ER or a 911 call.

-- 11.5% decrease in 30-day readmissions for members with chronic conditions.
+- 11.5 percent decrease in 30-day readmissions for members with chronic conditions.

 In 2014, we tackled 30-day readmission rates for members with dominant chronic conditions or asthma.
 We strengthened discharge planning processes, increased outreach to our members, and partnered locally to customize an approach specific for that health plan’s members and providers.